 It was agreed that the strong side of the system development in Austria was the focus on engaging various stakeholders into the process;

-In regard to training it was mentioned that Austrian approach may not be applicable for many of the PEMPAL countries, as people in our regions are not used to reading thousand page manuals, but prefer to have special training.
+In regard to training it was mentioned that Austrian approach may not be applicable for many of the PEMPAL countries, as people in our region are not used to reading thousand page manuals, but prefer to have special training.

 Summarizing the discussions Mrs. Elena Nikulina noted that Austrian experience in implementing IT solutions for the federal government is very interesting, but differs significantly from what the PEMPAL countries are used to have.
 The autonomy of regions is highly valued in Europe, and this also relates to the ability of regions to manage their own resources.
 Another difference is in distribution of functions between the ministries of finance and treasuries.
 Austrian experience is closer to the usual OECD practice, while in most of the PEMPAL countries treasuries are tasked with execution of the central budget and are often part of the ministry of finance.
 Another interesting issue is the distribution of functions between the Federal Accounting Agency and spending units in Austria, and the interest of the study visit participants to learn more about it in the future was noted.